 "You compare me to a filthy human!"
 Carmilla roared, red lines starting to conquer her eyes again.

 "She is more than you'd ever be!
 She cares for me and about me!
 I'm not just some pet to her!"
-Kim replied, moving so that she would end up in front of her prey.
+Kim replied, moving so she would end up in front of her prey.
 "She knows how to treat me and take care of me!
-I know you would never be enough for that!"
+I know you'd never be enough for that!"

 Carmilla gasped, not because of the words, but because she almost ran into Kim.
 She quickly switched directions, flying up.
 Kim cut her off again, sending the elder into a dive.
 Kim snickered to herself.
 Come into my parlor…